acmi conference 2018 – proclaiming liberty to

 Association of Christians Ministering among Internationals (ACMI)

-Over 30 workshops on a variety of ISM-specific topics will be offered.
+Over 45 WORKSHOPS on a variety of ISM-specific topics will be offered.
+To see the current list, click here.
 Workshop themes include: From Bondage to Freedom, Models of Ministry, Know the Interests of Others, Serve the Interests of Others, Common Ground Between Academic Administration and Christian Ministry.
-For information on workshop proposals, click here.
-If you'd like to submit a workshop proposal, click here.

 This year's conference will have an emphasis on university international student offices (ISSS) and ISM efforts in major cities in the mid-Atlantic/northeastern United States.